-About landscape level of significance and landscape character
+Landscape significance and landscape character

 A landscape's level of significance is based mainly on its visual qualities, with secondary consideration of other attributes (such as Aboriginal cultural heritage, historic heritage, environmental, scientific and social values).
 The required level of protection of a landscape accords with its level of significance.
 For example, nationally significant landscapes require the highest level of protection, whereas regionally significant landscapes usually require less regulation.